franpoz/SHERLOCK/docs/source/search-proc.rst

           SelectionAlgorithm[/Selection Algorithm/] -.-> Compute
           Compute --> Good{Bad signal or max runs reached?}
           Good -- No --> Mask[Mask selected signal]
-          Mask --> B
+          Mask --> C
           Good -- Yes --> End(No more signals)

 .. image:: _static/selection.png
    :alt: Example Run

-The possible ``Selection Algorithms`` that the user can choose from are:
+We will proceed to explain some of the boxes from the diagram.
+The *Transit Template* one represents the selected option of the kind of transit shape to be searched for into the folded light curve:

+* **tls**: A batman-modeled transit shape.
+* **bls**: The classical Box-Least Squares model.
+* **grazing**: A grazing transit model
+* **tailed**: An approach to a tailed-object transit model like comets or disintegrating planets (this is currently included as an experimental feature).
+* **custom**: You can even implement your own transit model by extending our custom ``foldedleastsquares`` (fork from ``transitleastsquares``) `TransitTemplateGenerator <https://github.com/martindevora/tls/blob/master/transitleastsquares/template_generator/transit_template_generator.py>`_ class.

+The injected *Selection Algorithms* is the selection of the user of the way to decide which signal is the best one for each run:

 * **Basic**: SHERLOCK will select the signal with highest SNR from all the detrended lightcurves for the current run.
 * **Border correct**: SHERLOCK will perform a correction on the SNR values of the selected signals from each detrended lightcurve depending on how many of their transits take place besides empty-data measurement gaps.
 This was developed because the quantity of false positives is highly increased when there are events close to those gaps affecting the folded lightcurve detected signal.
-* **Quorum algorithm**: Built upon the ``Border correct`` algorithm, this one will correct the SNR of the selected signal for each detrended lightcurve also by counting the number of detrends that selected the same signal.
+* **Quorum algorithm**: Built on top of the ``Border correct`` algorithm, this one will correct the SNR of the selected signal for each detrended lightcurve also by counting the number of detrends that selected the same signal.
 * **Custom algorithm**: The user can also inject his own signal selection algorithm by implementing the `SignalSelector <https://github.com/franpoz/SHERLOCK/tree/master/sherlockpipe/scoring/SignalSelector.py>`_ class.
 See the `example <https://github.com/franpoz/SHERLOCK/tree/master/examples/properties/custom_algorithms.yaml>`_.

 ---------------